Llandovery RFC: Post World War II

 The club's proudest moment in that period was the defeat of Pontypridd in the 1984 Schweppes Cup second round with a side of players almost all born and bred in the Llandovery area, coached by Jock Watkins.

 But it was the cohort of players active in the late 1980s and early 1990s that were instrumental in getting the club into the Heineken League structure in 1990.

-Llandovery clinched promotion from Section A of the West Wales Leaguein 1990 by defeating Felinfoel 16–7 with a team that was almost all home grown.
+Llandovery clinched promotion from Section A of the West Wales League in 1990 by defeating Felinfoel 16–7 with a team that was almost all home grown.

-In those defining years of the late 1980s and early 1990s the likes of Hywel Jones, Arwel Rowlands, Geraint and Carwyn Williams, Chris and Adrian Davies, Huw Morgans, Wyn and Alan Morgan, Arwel Evans, Wyn Williams, Alun Thomas, Emyr James, Eirian Jones, Carwyn Davies, Dai Giles and Elfyn Jenkins – to mention just a few- were all former Pantycelyn pupils and former Llandovery Youth products.
+In those defining years of the late 1980s and early 1990s the likes of Hywel Jones, Arwel Rowlands, Geraint and Carwyn Williams, Chris and Adrian Davies, Huw Morgans, Wyn and Alan Morgan, Arwel Evans, Wyn Williams, Alun Thomas, Emyr James, Eirian Jones, Carwyn Davies, Dai Giles and Elfyn Jenkins – alongside others - were all former Pantycelyn pupils and former Llandovery Youth products.

-And they were supplemented by a scattering of Old Llandoverians such as Huw Thomas and Nigel Clake and others who were employed locally such as that pair of celebrated props- local bobby Dai “Book” Thomas and surveyor Phil “The Beast” Davies.
+These players were supplemented by a scattering of Old Llandoverians such as Huw Thomas and Nigel Clake and others who were employed locally, such as local Police Officer Dai "Book" Thomas and surveyor Phil "The Beast" Davies.

-For over a decade A mixture of local men with players from further afield such as John Westgarth, Herman Bosman and Neil Clapham, along with on loan Scarlets players, kept the Drovers in position to qualify for the newly formed semi-pro Welsh Premier Division in 2003.
+For over a decade a mixture of local men with players from further afield such as John Westgarth, Herman Bosman and Neil Clapham, along with on loan Scarlets players, kept the Drovers in position to qualify for the newly formed semi-pro Welsh Premier Division in 2003.